President Eric Sklar

-Samantha Murray, of Del Mar, was appointed to the Commission in March 2019.
+Samantha Murray, of La Jolla, California, was appointed to the Commission in March 2019, and reappointed in March 2021.
 Samantha is the Executive Director of the Master of Advanced Studies Program in Marine Biodiversity and Conservation at Scripps Institution of Oceanography, UCSD, where she also teaches graduate courses, including Ocean Law and Policy.
 Samantha has nearly two decades of professional experience and has directed ocean and water programs at Ocean Conservancy, the Audubon Society and Oregon Environmental Council, in addition to founding a marine policy consulting business.
 She was appointed to and served on the Marine Protected Area Federal Advisory Committee (2014-2018), the West Coast Governors Alliance Ocean Data Portal Action Coordination Team (2012-2013) and various Marine Life Protection Act Initiative bodies (2007-2012).
-Samantha is the Vice President of the Board at San Diego Coastkeeper and formerly held board positions at Upstream Public Health (Portland, OR) and Citizens for East Shore Parks (Albany, CA).
+Samantha has served on the board at San Diego Coastkeeper, Upstream Public Health (Portland, OR) and Citizens for East Shore Parks (Albany, CA).
 Samantha holds a J.D. from Lewis and Clark Law School, where she was awarded a Certificate in Natural Resources and Environmental Law.
-She is committed to diversity, inclusion and equitable impacts of public policy.
+She is committed to antiracism, inclusion, and equitable impacts of public policy.

 Samantha grew up in a small town in Minnesota on the Mississippi River.
 In her youth she fished from a modest boathouse built by her father, who also hunted for ducks, pheasants and deer.
 She continues to enjoy fishing as an adult, as well as any time spent outdoors or on the water.

 Her term on the Commission expires January 15, 2027.

 There is currently a vacancy on the Commission.